Smoking your hive masks yours and your bees pheromones:

 We recommend igniting the smoker prior to a hive check a little ways away from the hive.
 Always use caution especially in areas where wildfires are a concern.
 We recommend having a fire extinguisher handy to put out any rouge embers.
-Also remember that a smoker will be hot and can cause burns, so use appropriate judgment.
+Also remember that the smoker metal will be hot and can cause burns, so use appropriate judgment.

 Lighting a bee smoker